ventoviro/windwalker-rad-doc/.vaseman/entries/documentation/basic/create-component.md

 > If CLI return ` Could not connect to MySQL.` message, check your mysql account in configuration.php

-> The Mac environment may caused by `mysql.sock` reason, see [This solution](https://gist.github.com/asika32764/6760580).
+> The Mac environment may caused by `mysql.sock` issue, see [This solution](https://gist.github.com/asika32764/6760580).

 # Discover Component